|Qualification:||Level 3 Advanced Engineering Technician|

 I completed my apprenticeship at the end of last year and now work permanently with Global Associates as a BMS Service Engineer.
 I would like to progress within the company and my goal is to become a project manager in the future.

 I would recommend apprenticeships to others, as it’s a way to build your knowledge and skill-set within the sector you want to develop a career, whilst also earning a wage and gaining qualifications.

 IPS would like to congratulate Joshua; for his achievements and wish him all the best in his progression and dream of becoming a project manager.
-Good luck to Josh in the British Controls Associations Awards!
+Good luck to Josh in the Building Controls Associations Awards!